Lunarmagpie/DoomClone/design.md

 A state is a "state" of the program.
 For example the title screen and game loop are their own states.

 ## Levels
 Levels will be 2d stages that are rendered in 3d by the Stage state.
+Map data is a 2d array.
+0 will be walkable areas, any other number is a type of wall.

 ## Player
 The player is going to work like a character is a 2d game.
 The player will only have an X & Y.